DuffyCorp/DiscordBotTemplate/README.md

-# DiscordDuffBot
+# Discord Bot
-Discord Bot for Bosnia
+Discord Bot template for general use